Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 What is a component content management system (CCMS)?

-Let's take a closer look at two approaches to content management with a focus on component-focused content management.
+A look at two approaches to content management, with a focus on component-focused content management.

 What is a component content management system (CCMS)?

-Successfully managing all of the content requirements for a multichannel world can be a challenge for any business.
-Having the right content management system, such as a Component Content Management System (CCMS) can help organizations to publish content to multiple locations, improve collaboration and create a single source of truth for all content assets.
+Any business can find it challenging to manage all of the content requirements for a multichannel world.
+Having the right content management system (CMS), such as a Component Content Management System (CCMS), can help organizations publish content to multiple locations, improve collaboration, and create a single source of truth for all content assets.

-A Component Content Management System is a CMS that enables teams to build modular, reusable content models that can be quickly used in tandem to build new pages or content types.
+A Component Content Management System is a CMS that enables teams to build modular, reusable content models that can be used to quickly build new pages or content types.

 Linear document vs. component document